 In the true spirit of the original meaning, the church building as a place for gatherings, our church is also used for teaching Maths lessons (Alne Primary School), exhibitions and concerts.
 We have recently installed a little kitchen and toilets, making our church available for a broader use.

 The fabric of the church and the surrounding large churchyard is looked after by a small group of dedicated volunteers.
 Sheep help with keeping the grass down during the growing season.
-If you want to get involved please call Peter (838346).
+If you would like to get involved please call Sharon Oliver (07778-158770).